Join us for the 2026 MAHWAH - RAMSEY Pride celebration! June 26, 2026 Ramapo College

 The Bergen County LGBTQ+ Alliance created a score card comparing the LGBTQ+ offerings of the towns in Bergen County.
 See how Mahwah compares and what we could do to make Mahwah a more welcoming community to the LGBTQ+ folks who live, work and attend school here.

-Hate and White Supremacists came to Mahwah as an attack on our 2nd Annual Mahwah Pride Celebration on June 13th.
+Hate and White Supremacists came to Mahwah to disrupt our 2nd Annual Mahwah Pride Celebration on June 13th.
 The Township of Mahwah proclaims to welcome everyone so this incursion against the LGBTQ+ population could not be glossed over.
-On July 7th the Mahwah Pride Coalition went to the Township Council asking for three actions to ensure Mahwah lived up to its claims: a Resolution against hate and white supremacists, an ordinance against sound amplification without a permit, and the establishment of a Diversity, Equity and Inclusion Commission.
+On July 7th the Mahwah Pride Coalition went to the Township Council asking for three actions to ensure Mahwah lived up to its claims: a Resolution Condemning Expressions and Crimes of Hate That Divide and Threaten Our Members of Our Community, an ordinance against sound amplification without a permit, and the establishment of a Diversity, Equity and Inclusion Commission.
 The officials agreed to the first two, issuing a Resolution on August 11th.

-The Mahwah Township Council President David May’s response to Mahwah Pride Coalition Director Susan Steinberg’s request was that the town didn’t support hate groups.
+Mahwah Township Council President David May’s response to Mahwah Pride Coalition Director Susan Steinberg’s request was that the town didn’t support hate groups.
 She followed up with a request that the response be in writing with a full vote from all council members.
 His agreement that a Resolution could be made was questioned by Councilwoman Janet Ariemma who questioned “But why would Mahwah support hate groups?” implying it wasn’t necessary.
 Mr. May responded “That’s why I have no problem passing a resolution saying that,” chuckling.
 Councilman Robert Ferguson, chair of the Ordinance Committee, also confirmed that they would begin work on an ordinance to block use of mechanized sound amplification without a permit.